erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 FrankenTrace supports generating two types of traces: a noninvasive cycle-level PC trace and a cycle-level LSU trace of varying invasiveness.

 ![frankentrace overview](/images/posts/trace_arm/frankentrace.png)
+In the paper, the authors used DWT to sample PC at exactly N-cycle intervals, where the value of N is configurable.
+Since PC is sampled upon a transition of a configured tap bit of the cycle counter, to control the sampling offset for different *i*, the authors adjusted the point at which the sample is taken by "carefully manipulating the DWT configuration and by modifying the initial value of the counter".

+Despite the fact that FrankenTrace can collect execution traces at much lower cost and without requiring ETM, I personally find this method not entirely reliable.
+The instruction trace is reconstructed based on N **independent** executions (via ```system reset```), and the nondeterminism in these executions is simply non-negligible.
+The authors also point out that, due to nondeterminism, it often takes **more than N executions** to obtain consistent and useful traces.
+To determine consistency, the authors insert a special piece of code with a known trace before the analyzed code and later use this to check for validity.

+If the goal of collecting an execution trace is to obtain a precise reflection of the entire execution process, then trace collection based on re-execution seems somewhat unreliable to me.

+That said, I can certainly imagine scenarios where FrankenTrace would be useful:
+1. When one wants to collect execution traces for an ARM chip **without ETM** support.
+2. When one wants to reverse engineer some closed-source hardware by efficiently collecting its execution trace, without requiring strong consistency.

 # Tracing with ETM
 ## What is ETM?